Things to see and do - Valence

 Valence is the starting point of a magnificent scenic route.
 The D 287 will first take you past the striking site of the Château de Crussol and then on to St-Romain-de-Lerps.
 Here, two observation points command a splendid panorama of the entire Rhôn..

-The most interesting aspect of this museum (closed until 2012), housed in the former bishops’ palace, is the series of 97 red chalk drawings and paintings by Hubert Robert representing views of Rome and the Roman countryside.
-The contemporary art..
+The most interesting aspect of this museum, housed in the former bishops' palace, is the series of 97 red chalk drawings and paintings by Hubert Robert depicting views of Rome and the Roman countryside.
+The contemporary art section focuses on Abstrac..

 23 Avenue Pierre Sémard F - 26000 Valence